top of page

 We want to keep classes affordable for everyone, so we’re asking for a suggested registration fee of just $100 USD

-If you are able to chip in more to help those who can't afford it, we're hugely grateful.
+If you are able to chip in more to support this effort or to help those who can't afford it, we're hugely grateful.

 If you are not able to afford $100, just contribute whatever you can.